chudnovskyi/emergency-notification-system/README.md

 ##

-### Scalability
+### Scalability / Low Latency

 The system is designed to efficiently deliver notifications to a large number of users in a timely manner.
-To achieve scalability, the system employs the following logic:
+To achieve scalability and low latency, the system employs the following logic:

 - `Request Partitioning:` When a client sends a request with a large list of user IDs to whom notifications need to be sent, the system dynamically determines the number of instances currently running using the Eureka Discovery Server.